Malpractice Insurance for Anesthesiologists

 Professional Liability (Malpractice) Insurance

-• Claims from general anesthesia, regional blocks, MAC, and procedural sedation.
+• Claims from general anesthesia, regional blocks, MAC, and procedural sedation — the full spectrum of anesthesia delivery.

-• Endorsements for locum tenens, multi-hospital coverage, and group-owned anesthesia entities.
+• Endorsements for locum tenens, multi-hospital coverage, and ASC-based practice.

 General Liability Insurance

-• Covers third-party bodily injury (e.g., slips/falls in office waiting areas).
+• May apply to office-based anesthesia practices — covers third-party bodily injury (slips, falls in waiting areas).

 ⬆ Back to contents